-Left to right: Director of Global Warming and International Environmental Policy Myron Ebell, Senior Fellow Marlo Lewis, Jr., Senior Fellow and Cooler Heads Coalition Counsel Christopher C. Horner, and Senior Fellow Iain Murray

-Institute has fought for access to affordable energy, a cornerstone of industrial civilization and of our standard of living.
+Left to right: Director of Global Warming and International Environmental Policy Myron Ebell, Senior Fellow Marlo Lewis, Jr., Senior Fellow and Cooler Heads Coalition Counsel Christopher C. Horner, and Senior Fellow Iain Murray ince its founding, the Competitive Enterprise Institute has fought for access to affordable energy, a cornerstone of industrial civilization and of our standard of living.
 Although we have encountered serious threats to this vital resource, we have also achieved important victories.